-The ductwork in health care can be a breeding ground for bacteria.
+The ductwork in health care can be a breeding ground for bacteria and viruses.
 These ducts collect hair, linen, dust, and skin cells that provide a food source for bacteria.
 Regular duct cleaning at all Health Care Facilities should be part of every infection control and indoor air quality plan.

 According to the EPA, almost 80% of Indoor Air Quality (IAQ) problems can be caused by two things.
 Either inadequate ventilation or a source of pollution like dust, dirt, and debris - or a combination of both.
 Inadequate ventilation is usually pretty straightforward to fix; however, identifying and solving sources of pollution is different.